programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 A **warranty** is a contractual promise regarding the existence of a set of conditions, for instance the maintenance of a certain software dependency.
 A breach of warranty enables the innocent party to claim damages, but may not allow them to exit a contract, presenting a risk for both libraries and researchers.
 Warranties, and their obligations, can differ immensely between industries and agreements [^26].

 An **indemnity** is an agreement, whereby one person bears the cost of a claim brought against them, under a specific circumstance, together with warranties they are used to apportion commercial risk.
-These are usually related to unforeseen issues, and are in essence ‘debt claims’ [^27].
+These are usually related to unforeseen issues and are in essence ‘debt claims’ [^27].

 In both cases, legal professionals have identified issues in regulating current AI innovation, as well as how such issues play out in court, proposing instead AI guarantee schemes [^28].
-With regulatory frameworks likely to further shift as technological innovation increases, apportioning transparent and consistent AI liability requires international cooperation, together with shared legal definitions.
+With regulatory frameworks likely to further shift as greater technological innovation emerges, we firmly believe that apportioning transparent and consistent AI liability requires international cooperation, together with shared legal definitions.
+In making our NLP workflow easily editable, based on language and use case, we aim to provide one such shared resource.

 ### Time